travelnxt/appacitive-docs/index.md

 #### Delink account with existing appacitive user.

-If you no longer want to associate an appacitive user to a OAuth provider, you can delink the account using the linked identity's `name`.
+If you no longer want to associate an Appacitive user to a OAuth provider, you can delink the account using the linked identity's `name`.

 ** Parameters **